KTH/LiveInLApp/README.md

 Springboot API for posting requests of export of data and also getting information about the database for cataloging the data and presenting it in the About the data page.

-When a request is posted from the request form page the API receives and creates a file locally on the developers computer, the location is currently just hardcoded for a demo.
+When a request is posted from the request form page the API receives the request with the parameters chosen, and creates a file locally on the developers computer based on these parameters, the file location is currently just hardcoded for a demo.
+Because we never had the chance to properly decide on which fields are of interest right now the actual fields that are fetched and used is limited to 3, a type, a value and a timestamp.
+It also focuses on testbed LiL for now since we did not know if these different testbeds were to be seperated or not.

 ## Not yet implemented

-- Authorization/security
+- Authorization/security for submitting forms for export of data
-- Validating the request form data, specifically free form fields
+- Validating the request form data, specifically free form fields (title,description etc)
-- Proper backend logic (for now its just a demo API as a proof of concept), including data sanitation
+- Proper backend logic (for now its just a demo API as a proof of concept), including data sanitation and proper SQL procedures
-- Tests
+- Tests, when backend logic is better setup.

+## Things to think about for future production

+When moving towards a production setup there would need to be a proper way to communicate with the internal lil-es database that is hidden within KTHs network (we use VPN when connecting for now).

+How the file going to be sent to the recipient, and also who is the last one to approve the file.

+Limit amount of requests sent?

+Create app specific database to keep check on who has requested, how many times etc?